MiDataInt/mdi-desktop-app/docs/security-notes.md

 The purpose of the MDI Desktop and Apps Framework is to run data analysis apps.
 Unlike the
-Desktop and Framework, the MDI team does not develop those apps and does not take responsibility for their contents.
+Desktop and Framework, the MDI team does not develop those apps and is not responsible for their contents.

 MDI apps run in
 {% include external-link.html href="https://cran.r-project.org/" text="R" %},
-which means that they have access to your computer.
-Apps can open files and run commands on your operating system. _It is therefore essential that you trust the authors of any apps you use._
+which means that they have access to the computer running the web server (either your local computer or the remote server, but not both).
+Apps can open files and run commands on the operating system.
+_It is therefore essential that you trust the authors of any apps you use._
 Apps you trust should follow all
 [MDI security practices](https://midataint.github.io/docs/registry/00_index/),
 whether or not they are listed in the MDI suite registry.